Diallo done: The six players Man Utd have signed from Serie A since 2000

 We almost forgot all about this one, yet signing Romero on a free transfer from Sampdoria in 2015 has been a decent bit of business for United.

-The Argentina international is firmly behind David de Gea in the pecking order but is still one of the better second-choice goalkeepers in the Premier League, and he even kept a clean sheet in the 2017 Europa League final victory over Ajax.
+The Argentina international is now behind David de Gea and Dean Henderson in the pecking order but is still one of the better back-up goalkeepers in the Premier League, and he even kept a clean sheet in the 2017 Europa League final victory over Ajax.

 Anyway, we’ve only just seen this story about how Romero initially wore the No.20 at Old Trafford, and it’s another nice anecdote on Louis van Gaal.